-The context is captured as JSON.
+When true, capture the the context as JSON.
 The context chain is used when processing the request inside IG in the filters and handlers.

 "maxEntityLength": configuration expression<number>, optional

 The maximum number of bytes that can be captured for an entity.
 This property is used when captureEntity is true.